Pelochus/LUSA/README.md

 - Very basic Arduino knowledge
 - Knowing well your car

-However I also recommend knowing this (especially for adjusting this project for yourself, or making some slight changes to, for example, the printable parts):
+However, I also recommend knowing this (especially for adjusting this project for yourself, or making some slight changes to, for example, the printable parts):
 - Basic coding skills (Arduino or similar languages like C/C++)
 - Basic 3D printing skills
 - Basic PCB designing